A Time to Die (1982 film): Production

-A Time to Die was based on Six Graves to Munich by Mario Puzo.
+A Time to Die was based on the 1967 novel Six Graves to Munich by Mario Puzo under the pseudonym Mario Cleri.
+Puzo had expanded the original 1965 eponymous short story published in Male magazine in the November issue.

+Amsterdam, Holland was the principal filming location.
+The film was produced by Carnation International Pictures (CIP).
+The Almi Group was the distribution company.

 The film marked the final feature film appearance of Sir Rex Harrison.
-After the filming Harrison retired from film and returned to the stage for remainder of his life.
+After the filming, Harrison retired from film and returned to the stage for remainder of his life.